 - Interestingly, Mesopithecus in Asia has probably co-existed with apes.

-- This ancient monkey used to live and feed in trees growing near freshwater areas.
+- This ancient monkey lived and fed in trees growing near freshwater areas.

 - Mesopithecus lived in the same period as giant otters and swamp rabbits.